blekenbleu/blekenbleu.github.io/Arduino/index.md

 unless configured as a USB Virtual COM port in Tools.

 Put [`while (!Serial){;}` in `setup(){}`](https://www.arduino.cc/reference/en/language/functions/communication/serial/ifserial/)
-Toggling LED off before and on or blinking after provides feedback.
+Toggling LED off before and on or blinking after provides connection feedback.
-The first sketch I found mixing `Serial` and `<Servo.h>` is
+The first Arduino sketch I found that combined `Serial` and `<Servo.h>` is
 [Matt Williamson's serial_servo_rx.ino](https://github.com/mattwilliamson/Arduino-RC-Receiver/blob/master/serial_servo_rx_ino/serial_servo_rx.ino)

-My strap servos usefully rotate less than 127 degrees,
-set odd values 1-127 to one strap
-and even values 0-126 for the other,
-perhaps reserving values 0-1 for other controls,
-such as setting strap offsets based on **next** values.
 Single-character control [avoids serial string blocking and overflows](https://www.forward.com.au/pfod/ArduinoProgramming/Serial_IO/index.html).
+Useful rotation range for my harness' servos is less than 127 degrees;
+direct odd rotation values 3-127 to the right harness strap
+and even rotation values 2-126 to the left,
+reserving values 0-1 to set strap offsets based on **immediately next** values.

-Green LED blink codes can feedback when processing servo values,
+Green LED blink codes feedback when processing servo values,
-e.g. briefly off for one servo and briefly on for the other,
 with 50% duty cycle for idle operation.
-Probably better to use that LED to signal when servo values are max...
+Perhaps better to use that LED to signal when servo values are max..?
 Blink timing by `delay()` impacts serial bandwidth, so use `millis()`.

-For serial experiments *without* SimHub,
+For serial servo control, with or *even without* **SimHub Custom serial device**,
-[this sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_ASCII_Servo) accepts e.g. ASCII characters from Arduino `Tools` > `Serial Monitor`.
+**[this sketch](https://github.com/blekenbleu/blekenbleu.github.io/tree/master/Arduino/Blue_ASCII_Servo)** accepts e.g. ASCII characters from Arduino `Tools` > `Serial Monitor`.
 to move left or right servo based on least-significant bit.
 Characters `> 127` do not arrive intact from SimHub JavaScript,
-but useful strap servo range is `< 127`, so apply offsets to received values.
+but useful strap servo range is `< 127`, with offsets applied to received values.
 Testing suggests that, running on STM32 Blue Pill,
 this sketch handles 60Hz updates of 4 characters,
 where 2 should suffice and servos respond less quickly.
+By changing from Blue Pill-specific PWM pin and LED assignments,
+this sketch should work for other Arduino-supported modules with PWM-capable pins.

 Corresponding [SimHub hacking is described here](SimHubCustomSerial.md).